cytopia/mysqldump-secure/README.md

 **Verbosity**

-The verbosity is currently fixed and is quite talkative.
+The verbosity is currently static and is quite talkative.
 Informing you about missing directories, wrong permissions, dumping time, etc. Just have a look at the code.

 **Error Checking**